 At the September 9, 2015 meeting of the local board, the BAC presented its final report.
 The report contained two options for school closures and redistricting, and contained a timeline for feedback, the public hearing process, and a final decision, and provided contact information for offering feedback, as well as additional information.
 Option 1 recommended the closure of Charles Carroll Elementary School and balancing enrollments across the remaining schools.
 The BAC determined that Option 1 was insufficient to address the decline in enrollment or to adequately reduce expenses.
-Option 2 recommended the closure of North Carroll High School, New Windsor Middle School, Charles Carroll Elementary School and balancing enrollments across the remaining schools.
-The BAC necessary for Middle School, and balancing enrollments across the remaining schools.
+Option 2 recommended the closure of North Carroll High School, New Windsor Middle School, Charles Carroll Elementary School, Sandymount Elementary School and Mt.
+Airy Elementary School and balancing enrollments across the remaining schools.
 The BAC recommended this option.